ymichel/Geolocation-Plugin/readme.txt

 == Changelog ==

 = 0.8 =
+* introducing OSM as an alternative for google maps
-* introducing OSM readyness for proxy plugin to overcome DSGVO/GDPR tracking
+* preparing readyness for proxy plugin to overcome DSGVO/GDPR tracking

 = 0.7.4 =
 * fixing issue with missing reset in subquery within THE_LOOP